taneltorn/CoverHunterFolkERA/README.md

     1. Apple computer with an Apple M-series chip
     2. Other computer with an Nvidia GPU (including free cloud options like Google Colab)
 2. python3 (minimum version 3.10, tested on 3.11) with these libraries:
-    1. torch (compiled with CUDA or MPS or other GPU support as appropriate for your hardware)
+    1. torch torchaudio (compiled with CUDA or MPS or other GPU support as appropriate for your hardware)
     2. librosa
+    3. nnAudio
-    3. Optional: tensorboard
+    4. Optional: tensorboard
 3. sox

 # Usage